Tomertech/REVS/README.md

 ./setup_conda_env.sh
 ```
 This script will create a new conda environment named according to the specifications in `revsenv.yml`.
 Please ensure that you have Conda installed on your system before running the script.

 ## Applying REVS
 The demo notebook, `notebooks/revs_demo.ipynb`, showcases the unlearning of several organically non-private memorized email addresses through REVS.
-Evaluating the effectiveness of the unlearning process as well as its robustness against extraction attacks.

-## Applying REVS
-The demo notebook, `notebooks/revs_demo.ipynb`, showcases the unlearning of several organically non-private memorized email addresses through REVS.
 It evaluates the effectiveness of the unlearning process as well as its robustness against extraction attacks.